 Welcome Home : Who Are You? : Tales of a Foreign Service Family, by Gene Schmiel, is a series of vignettes chronicling the author and his family's experiences in the Foreign Service.

 The late Graham Greene served in the British intelligence service during World War II, and many of his novels capture the bleaker side of the life of an intelligence officer, in both "peacetime" and war.

-was compiled from writings by Pool prior to his death in 1984.
+Technologies Without Boundaries was compiled from writings by Pool prior to his death in 1984.
+An excerpt:

 "It has often been urged that terminals on embassy staff desks would enable a typed message to appear immediately in the terminal of any similar office in Washington.
 Such a message facility would have the flexibility and instantaneity of the telephone but be cheap enough to be used freely.
 It would bring the embassy staffs into the same situation as their fellow bureaucrats back home in the United States, who have telephones at hand with which they can talk to anyone they wish, without concern about the cost or availability of lines.
 Yet this suggestions meets fierce resistance on the grounds that it will prevent effective control and coordination by the ambassador of his team.
 Anyone in the field would be free to reach anyone in Washington.
 Back home, this situation does not appear to get out of hand; reasonable norms control whom people actually call directly.
 But in the foreign services, telecommunication is feared as an instrument of decentralization that reduces hierarchic control." (p.
 70)

 The following books were suggested by Meridian International and the Smithsonian Associates Program to complement their course on "The Ambassadors: New Diplomacy in a New World:"